 You can also use your party entertainment ideas as an opportunity to educate your guests.
 We’re not talking heavy education here, there’s no homework for anyone.

 For example, why not try an activity like line dancing or learning Tai Chi or gonzo dinner making?
 You can sign people up to an online class or project the videos against a white screen.
 You can also use a fun conversation starter game, to encourage people to learn more about each other.

 Most people won’t be expecting this kind of activity at a party.
 So if you go down this route, you’ll be keeping your party memorable in their minds, long after it’s over.

 Mini talent show

-Once you’ve got a confirmed list of guests, ask round for any willing entertainers.
+This is where guests provide the entertaining.
+Once you’ve got a confirmed list of guests, ask round if there are any willing entertainers.

 Then create a performance program, that you’ll hand out as people arrive at your party.
-Talents could be anything – like:
+Talents could be anything like: